CKrawczyk/DISCnet_workshop/README.md

 # DISCnet_workshop
 DISCnet workshop repository

-The full workshop notes are hosted on this repositories GitHub Pages.
+The full workshop notes are hosted on this repositories GitHub Pages URL: https://ckrawczyk.github.io/DISCnet_workshop/

 You can also find them in the `docs/source` directory: